Updated: Aug 22

 Managers should receive training in how to identify workplace ostracism as soon as it appears and should be trained on the most effective way to reduce this behaviour

-Understanding and identifying the effects of workplace ostracism and those who are most vulnerable is simply not enough in terms of reducing the frequency of workplace ostracism.
+Understanding and identifying the effects of workplace ostracism and those who are most vulnerable are simply not enough in terms of reducing the frequency of workplace ostracism.
 Cohesive training for those in supervisory roles should be implemented to ensure they can swiftly identify the signs of ostracism both within their own behaviours and in other coworkers.
-Additional training should be completed to provide resources and education on the best practices for addressing both those who have been ostracized and those who are participating in ostracizing behavior.
+Additional training should be completed to provide resources and education on the best practices for addressing both those who have been ostracized and those who are participating in ostracizing behaviour.
 This would ensure that all issues that arose would be addressed efficiently and in the best standard.
-Overall, this would reduce current workplace ostracism, set the standard it wasn’t an accepted behaviour, and curb it going forward.
+Overall, this would reduce current workplace ostracism, set the standard that it wasn’t an accepted behaviour, and curb it going forward.

 Organizations should promote inclusion within their practices and values